 Students who attend Gallaudet come to the campus with increasingly diverse communication and life experiences.
 As a result, the University is committed to providing all students with a rich collegiate experience in preparation for dynamic, rewarding careers.

 Deaf and hard of hearing undergraduate students can choose from among more than 40 majors leading to a bachelor of arts or a bachelor of science degree.
+Undergraduate students also have the option of designing their own majors, called "self-directed majors," in which they select classes from a variety of departments.
+International students comprise seven percent of the degree seeking student body; other non-U.S. students who are not pursuing an academic degree at Gallaudet participate in the International Visiting Students Program to gain practical knowledge for personal enrichment.
 The University also admits a small number of hearing, degree-seeking undergraduate students--up to five percent of an entering class.
-Undergraduate students also have the option of designing their own majors, called "self-directed majors," in which they select classes from a variety of departments.

 Graduate programs, open to deaf, hard of hearing, and hearing students, include master of arts or master of science degrees, specialist degrees, certificates, and doctoral degrees in a variety of fields involving professional service provision to deaf and hard of hearing people.

-A member of the Consortium of Universities of the Washington Metropolitan Area, Gallaudet offers its students at both the undergraduate and graduate level the ability to take courses offered at the 14 other institutions of higher learning that comprise the consortium: American University, The Catholic University of America, Corcoran College of Art + Design, George Mason University, Georgetown University, The George Washington University, Howard University, Marymount University, National Defense Intelligence College, National Defense University, Southeastern University, Trinity University, the University of the District of Columbia, and the University of Maryland, College Park.
+A member of the Consortium of Universities of the Washington Metropolitan Area, Gallaudet offers its students at both the undergraduate and graduate level the ability to take courses offered at the 13 other institutions of higher learning that comprise the consortium: American University, The Catholic University of America, George Mason University, Georgetown University, The George Washington University, Howard University, Marymount University, National Defense Intelligence College, National Defense University, Southeastern University, Trinity University, the University of the District of Columbia, and the University of Maryland, College Park.

 Gallaudet is a leader in the use of technology in its academic programs and services.
 Approximately 94 percent of the courses at Gallaudet have an online component, and virtually all students take at least one course using the Blackboard online learning system.
 Such technology integration is double the average of universities nationwide.
 Many courses make extensive use of video, including video recordings of classes and a video library.